10. Shareholders’ rights of participation

 10.5 Registration in the share register

 Only shareholders who are registered in the share register as shareholders with voting rights on a specific qualifying day (record date) designated by the Board of Directors are entitled to attend a General Meeting and to exercise their voting rights.
-In the absence of a record date designated by the Board of Directors, the record date shall be ten days prior to the General Meeting.
+In the absence of a record date by the Board of Directors, the record date shall be ten days prior to the General Meeting.